LOW-FAT DIETS For Dogs: OVERVIEW

 1. Learn to calculate grams of fat per 1,000 kcal rather than relying on fat percentages to identify low—fat foods.

-2. Be sure your homemade diet includes the proper amount of calcium.
+2. Be sure your homemade low-fat diet includes the proper amount of calcium.

 3. Avoid foods that are excessively low in protein, such as some prescription and weight—loss diets.

-4. Avoid diets that are excessively low in fat, unless your dog is one of the few who requires it.
+4. Avoid low-fat diets for dogs that are excessively low in fat, unless your dog is one of the few who requires it.

 In previous issues we’ve talked about the causes, diagnosis, and treatment of pancreatitis.
-In this article we will discuss diets that can be used long term for dogs who cannot tolerate too much fat in their diet.
-These low-fat dog food guidelines are meant for adult maintenance only, not for puppies or females who are pregnant or nursing, as their requirements are different.
+In this article we will discuss low-fat diets for dogs that can be used long term for dogs who cannot tolerate too much fat in their diet.
+These low-fat diets for dogs guidelines are meant for adult maintenance only, not for puppies or females who are pregnant or nursing, as their requirements are different.

 Many dogs with chronic pancreatitis and those prone to recurrent attacks of acute pancreatitis do better when fed diets that are low in fat.
 Dogs with exocrine pancreatic insufficiency (EPI) due to damage to the pancreas, or with inflammatory bowel disease (IBD), may also respond favorably to a low-fat diet.
 Some dogs need low-fat dog foods to control hyperlipidemia (high levels of triglycerides in the blood) that can lead to pancreatitis.